Risk Management & Treatment > Menopause > Symptoms and Side Effects

 Bone weakening

 Experts use the terms “normal,” “osteopenia,” or “” to describe bone health and weakening.
 Osteopenia refers to low bone mass or density. is a more serious loss of bone density, which weakens the bones.
 Some degree of bone thinning occurs as a natural part of the aging process.
-Loss of estrogen through natural or surgical menopause can lead to weakening of the bones, increasing the risk for broken bones.
+Loss of through natural or surgical menopause can lead to weakening of the bones, increasing the risk for broken bones.

 A bone density test can tell whether a person’s bones are weakened or normal.
 Doctors often recommend a baseline bone density test around the time of menopause or surgery, and followup bone density tests yearly, or every two years after that.